Funding Gov Tech in 2021

 But as investments and projects have become increasingly complex, managing a shared-services approach can be complicated.

-In this virtual discussion, the latest in our going Funding Gov Tech series in partnership with the University of Chicago, our panel will help government leaders understand how best to leverage shared and managed services.
+In this virtual discussion, the latest in our going Funding Gov Tech series in partnership with the Center for Municipal Finance at the University of Chicago, our panel will help government leaders understand how best to leverage shared and managed services.